 The overall objective is defined to maximize:

 where $q$ is the input query, $\{o_i\}_{i=1}^G$ are sampled outputs, $A_i$ is the normalized advantage, computed using a group of rewards $\{r_1, r_2, \cdots, r_G\}$ tailored to outputs:

 The clipping mechanism with threshold $\epsilon$ prevents excessive policy updates, and $\beta$ controls the regularization strength.
 The policy $\pi_{\boldsymbol{\alpha}}$ represents the model's generation probability distribution conditioned on the current gating parameters $\boldsymbol{\alpha}$, and the advantage $A_i$ is positive for outputs leading to correct reasoning and negative for incorrect reasoning.
-This optimization naturally converges to a sparse solution where \emph{reasoning heads} maintain high $\alpha$ values, as demonstrated in \Figref{fig:heads_dist}
+This optimization naturally converges to a sparse solution where reasoning-critical heads maintain high $\alpha$ values, as demonstrated in \cref{fig:heads_dist}.